Black Widow Spiders in Florida: Identification, Risks, and Prevention

 Accurate identification helps in assessing risk and deciding when to call a professional.

-Where Are Black Widow Spiders Found in Florida?
+Where Can You Find Black Widow Spiders in Florida?

 • Garages and storage rooms